nasa/cumulus/docs/features/backup_and_restore.md

 #### 5. Run a terraform plan.   ***Be very careful*** to ensure that the `module.rds_cluster.aws_rds_cluster.cumulus` resource is not being recreated as this will wipe the postgres database.
 You should expect to see the cluster be modified, not replaced, and the rds_login secret *version* will be replaced, as the host name will change

+You should not need to reconfigure either, as the secret ARN and the security group should not change, however double-check the configured values are as expected.

 You should expect to see output that looks like the following (with sensitive identifiers removed):

 ![Screenshot of shell output showing module.rds_cluster.aws_rds_cluster.cumulus resource changes](assets/rds_cluster_update.jpg)